stackbit-projects/cool-tulip-9c975/content/pages/index.md

         media_position: right
         media_width: sixty
       - title: No B.Y.O.B.
-        content: >-
+        content: >
-          Friends are an integral part of our life, a true friend can motivate you to achieve your goals.
-With Your Goal, you can set goals with your friends and achieve them together.
+          We don't believe you should have to bring your own box or any other shipping supplies.
+That's why we provide everything you need to ship from your doorstep.
         actions:
           - label: Learn More
             url: /thank-you